 East Bay Gives: Nonprofit Resource Guide

 The primary goal of East Bay Gives has always been to increase the capacity of nonprofits in our region.
-In lieu of the decision to suspend East Bay Gives and as part of our commitment to continue supporting all members of the East Bay community, we are providing a resource guide, designed to help prepare your organization for continued fundraising success in 2018.
+In lieu of the decision to suspend East Bay Gives and as part of our commitment to continue supporting all members of the East Bay community, we are providing a resource guide, designed to help prepare your organization for continued fundraising success.
 Here, you will find ideas for hosting your own giving day as well as taking part in established giving days.

 For more information about East Bay Gives, please read a letter from East Bay Community Foundation President & CEO, James W. Head.